mattrude/random-image-block/readme.txt

 = Q: May I have more the one image on my sidebar? =
 A: Sure, just add a second or third widget to the sidebar, but you can't do it from within this widget.

+= Q: May I display more then one category at once? =
+A: No, you may only display a single category per widget

 = Q: I have no picture in my sidebar, the widget doesn't work!  =
 A: Make sure the category you have selected has pictures in it, if it doesn't, nothing will be displayed.